Russia says North Korea launch contradicts U.N. council

-(Reuters) - Russia criticized North Korea for its rocket launch on Friday, saying that Pyongyang had defied the U.N.
-Security Council and that neighboring powers all opposed it.
+MOSCOW (Reuters) - North Korea’s launch of a rocket contradicts a U.N.
+Security Council resolution restricting the use of ballistic technology, the Interfax news agency cited an unidentified Russian Foreign Ministry official as saying on Friday.

-Russia had urged Pyongyang not to conduct the launch, warning it would violate a U.N.
+Russia had earlier urged Pyongyang not to conduct the launch, saying it would violate a U.N.
 Security Council resolution regardless of its purpose and complicate efforts to revive six-party talks over North Korea’s nuclear program.

-“U.N. resolutions contain concrete calls not to conduct such launches, and this is the shared approach of ...
-Russia, China, the United States, South Korea and Japan,” the Interfax news agency quoted Foreign Minister Sergei Lavrov as saying.

-“These five (nations) are united in their position,” said Lavrov, who was meeting the Chinese and Indian foreign ministers in Moscow on Friday.
+“U.N.
+Security Council Resolution No. 1874 demands that the DPRK (North Korea) refrain from any launches using ballistic rockets.
+This applies to both military and civilian launches,” Interfax quoted the Russian official as saying.

 North Korea admitted its much hyped long-range rocket failed to deliver a satellite into orbit on Friday while U.S. and South Korean officials said it crashed into the sea a few minutes after launch.